elastic/connectors/docs/DEVELOPING.md

 ℹ️ Users do not need to have a running Elasticsearch instance or an Google Cloud Storage source to run this test.
 The docker compose file manages the complete setup of the development environment, i.e. both the mock Elastic instance and mock Google Cloud Storage source using the docker image.

-ℹ️ The e2e test uses default values defined in [configure Google Cloud Storage connector](#configure-google-cloud-storage-connector)
+ℹ️ The e2e test uses default values defined in [configure Google Cloud Storage connector](#configure-google-cloud-storage-connector).

 ## Azure Blob Storage Connector